 Until now, there has never been a reason for these artists to work together or a central location in which they might do so.
 There is not a close working relationship among the artists living in the Steelville area, nor is there much interaction between artists and the community in which they live.
 That is all about to change.

-The Steelville Arts Council (SAC) seeks to create a center for the arts in downtown Steelville.
-Such a locale would provide working space for performing artists, public gallery space for artists to display and sell their work, and areas in which the public may share in art exhibitions or educational workshops.
+The Steelville Arts Council (STARCO) seeks to provide working space for performing artists, public gallery space for artists to display and sell their work, and areas in which the public may share in art exhibitions or educational workshops.

 The arts council has already purchased the historic Evans House on Main Street and begun major renovations to the home and property that will allow it to serve as an arts center not only for the City of Steelville but for all of Crawford County, Missouri.